- Copies - Delivery -

 Washington Post (Ashland, Goochland, and Mechanicsville)

 A number of branch libraries keep back-filed newspapers available in print for our patrons.
 The Goochland Branch Library keeps issues of the Goochland Gazette from 1975 to 1985 and daily newspapers are kept for one month.
 The Mechanicsville Branch Library keeps some of their newspaper titles for two months or more, including the Richmond Times-Dispatch, the Herald Progress, and the Mechanicsville Local.
 The Hanover Branch Library keeps bound copies of the Herald Progress back to 1984.
-The Herald Progress is also available on microfilm at the Ashland Branch Library.
+The Herald Progress is also available on microfilm at the Atlee Branch Library, available by appointment only.
+Call 804-559-0654 for more information.

 Back to top